Since our founding in 2010

 how do the arts help?

-Improves Academic Performance
+Improve Academic Performance

 Participating in arts programs can enhance focus, creativity, and engagement in school, leading to better grades and higher graduation rates.

-Enhances Emotional & Mental Wellbeing
+Enhance Emotional & Mental Wellbeing

 Artistic expression provides an outlet for emotions, helping children process trauma, build resilience, and reduce symptoms of anxiety and depression.

-Develops Social Skills
+Develop Social Skills

 Involvement in arts programs encourages teamwork and collaboration, improving communication skills and fostering positive relationships.

-boosts self esteem & confidence
+boost self esteem & confidence

 Creating art and receiving positive feedback can significantly increase self-worth and empower children to pursue their goals.